iSHAREScheme/Documentation/demo-and-testing/ctt.rst

 **Service Consumers**

 * The Service Consumer does not necessarily host API services.
-The only requirement is to be able to get a valid access token from the Scheme Owner.
+The only requirement is to be able to get a valid access token from the iSHARE Satellite.

 **Service Providers**